tymyrddin/purple/source/docs/distribution-networks/index.rst

 presupposes the estate can tell a malicious change from its legitimate twin at all.
 Evidentiary capability is that precondition, a property of the record measurable before anything happens.

+Observable infrastructure:

 .. toctree::
    :maxdepth: 1
    :includehidden:
-   :caption: Understanding observable infrastructure:
+   :caption:

    operating-context/index.rst
    threat-landscape/index.rst
    observable-semantics/index.rst

+Evidentiary capability?

 .. toctree::
    :maxdepth: 1
-   :caption: Evidentiary capability, a possible direction:

    evidentiary-capability
    evidentiary-capability-core-design
    evidentiary-capability-as-audit
    evidentiary-capability-as-training

+Building the design:

 .. toctree::
    :maxdepth: 1
-   :caption: Building the design:

    simulation-substrate
    feasibility

+Open questions, caveats, and risks:

 .. toctree::
    :maxdepth: 1
-   :caption: Open questions, caveats, and risks:

-   evidentiary-capability-open-questions
-   evidentiary-capability-caveats
-   evidentiary-capability-risks
+   evidentiary-capability-limits

 *Last updated: 12 July 2026*